nebfield/snpQT/docs/quickstart/installation.md

 Where `-r v0.1.4` reflects the latest release of `snpQT`.
 You can find different releases of snpQT on our [releases page](https://github.com/nebfield/snpQT/releases).
 You should see a helpful message in your terminal if everything went well.
+In case you wish to pull the latest changes to the snpQT repository check our [Advanced Installation](https://snpqt.readthedocs.io/en/latest/quickstart/installation/) guide.

 Finally, you must download some reference data ([10.5281/zenodo.4916468](https://doi.org/10.5281/zenodo.4916468)) for snpQT to
 work:

+Identify the local path (by default `$HOME/.nextflow/assets/nebfield/snpqt`):

 ```
 $ nextflow info nebfield/snpqt
 ```

-Download the reference files to the local path (by default `$HOME/.nextflow/assets/nebfield/snpqt`):
+Download the reference files to the local path:

 ```
 $ cd $HOME/.nextflow/assets/nebfield/snpqt